winitzki/scall/tutorial/programming_dhall.md

 However, `Natural/fold` is not a `while`-loop: it cannot iterate as many times as needed until some condition holds.
 The total number of iterations must be given as the first argument of `Natural/fold`.

-When the total number of iterations is not known precisely, one must give an upper estimate and design the algorithm so that further iterations will not change the result once the final iteration is reached.
+When the total number of iterations is not known precisely, one must give an upper estimate and design the algorithm in such a way that further iterations will not change the result once the final result is reached.
-The Haskell and Scala implementations of Dhall will stop iterations in `Natural/fold` when the result stops changing.
+The Haskell and Scala implementations of Dhall will stop iterations once the result stops changing.

 For example, consider this (artificially simple) example: